danwing/metadata/draft-rw-sconepro-flow-metadata.md

 ~~~~~
 ; one or more metadata can be signaled.
 metadata = {
-  metadata-type: (0..1), ; 0 is Network Metadata and 1 is Application Metadata
+  metadata-type: (0..1), ; 0 is Network Metadata
+                         ; 1 is Application Metadata
   * $$metadata-extensions
 }